cest-sources/mr_carbon_zero/README.md

 ## Options to save energy
 ### simple
 - (use lower field, but at cost of performance)
-- switching off the scanner as long as possible
+- switching off the scanner as long as possible ( or measure at night)
 - reduce on-active idle times
 - optimize MR sequences